Separate names with a comma.

 This practice of bringing in non-believers to lead worship has bothered me for some time as I have been involved in music in worship most of my adult life.
 The problem lies in the fact that worship leaders and pastors treat music as an afterthought or a way to evangelize rather than a vital exercise of the corporate body.

 From my experience, the worship leaders and pastors who allow non-believers in worship either promote fluffy, shallow music (the rock band mentality) or , more often, they promote high church music which requires a level of expertise in music.
 The fact is, you can't play Bach and Handel if you don't have a certain level of training.
-Because they want to promote "excellence" (which is the case with Keller--he is very short-sighted on this one IMHO), they feel they must pull from the outside community rather than from the congregation itself.
+Because they want to promote "excellence" (which is the case with Keller--he is very short-sighted on this one In my humble opinion), they feel they must pull from the outside community rather than from the congregation itself.

 It has been my personal conviction as a church musician that God wants us to draw our musicians from those gifted and called in our own congregations as the Lord provides.
 Give me one "called" musician who leads with his heart, soul, mind and strength in praise to God over a whole orchestra of professionals.
 It does make a difference.